josmar-crwdstffng/angular/aio/content/guide/testing-attribute-directives.md

 <code-example header="app/about/about.component.spec.ts" path="testing/src/app/about/about.component.spec.ts" region="tests"></code-example>

-However, testing a single use case is unlikely to explore the full range of a directive's capabilities.
+However, testing a single use case is unlikely to explore the full range of the capabilities of the directive.
 Finding and testing all components that use the directive is tedious, brittle, and almost as unlikely to afford full coverage.

 *Class-only tests* might be helpful, but attribute directives like this one tend to manipulate the DOM.
-Isolated unit tests don't touch the DOM and, therefore, do not inspire confidence in the directive's efficacy.
+Isolated unit tests do not touch the DOM and, therefore, do not inspire confidence in the efficacy of the directive.

 A better solution is to create an artificial test component that demonstrates all ways to apply the directive.